- LAST REVIEWED: 23 March 2020

 McDonald, Lee Martin.
 The Formation of the Biblical Canon: The New Testament, Its Authority and Canonicity.
 Vol. 2.
 London: Bloomsbury T & T Clark, 2017b.

-This volume is an expansion of the earlier The Formation of the Biblical Canon: Its Origin, Transmission, and Authority (Grand Rapids: Baker Academic, 2011).
+This volume is an expansion of the earlier The Formation of the Biblical Canon: Its Origin, Transmission, and Authority (Grand Rapids: Baker Academic, 2011) focusing on the formation of the New Testament canon of scriptures.
 It reinforces arguments for a later formation of the New Testament canon, namely the 4th and 5th centuries, but acknowledges that the matter was not settled for all Christians until considerably later.
-The discussion of the Muratorian Fragment is significantly expanded and responds to and refutes recent arguments for a 2nd century dating of that catalogue.
+The discussion of the Muratorian Fragment is significantly expanded and responds to and refutes recent arguments for a 2nd century dating of that catalogue and contends that the evidence favors a late-4th- or early-5th-century dating of that document.
 There is a greater focus on the importance of textual criticism and the canonical text of the New Testament Scriptures for the church as well as the relevance of the surviving manuscripts of New Testament writings and their translation.
 The volume also responds to earlier criticisms of the 3rd edition and reflects on the transmission of the New Testament well into the pandect Bibles of the late medieval period.
 Finally, this volume responds to the recent argument that the New Testament writers were consciously aware of writing sacred Scripture when they wrote and dismisses that notion as anachronistic.

 McDonald, Lee Martin, and James A. Sanders, eds.
 The Canon Debate.
 Peabody, MA: Hendrickson, 2002.